ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## Release details
- - Release Version - 0.6
+ - Release Version - 0.7
- - Code Quality: Pre-Beta <br />
+ - Code Quality: Beta <br />
    The suite is in development.
 This indicates that the suite contains tests which have not been validated on any platform.
 Please use this opportunity to suggest enhancements and point out errors.

  - The TBSA-v8M tests are written for version 1.1 of the TBSA-v8M specification.